 This course examines the most pressing issue that has confronted Italian society since its Unification: How does one make a nation?
 If the Italian historical process that led to unification (the Risorgimento) can be read as an unfulfilled revolution (Gramsci), a revolution that failed (Gobetti), or even the fulfillment of noble plans made by enlightened men, animated by a philanthropic spirit (Croce), how can these different ways of reading the nation’s beginnings help us to understand its past, its present, and its future?
 The course is interdisciplinary: we will place political and historical transformations (from Liberalism, to Fascism, to the Resistance, to the First and Second Republics) in a dialectical relation to the cultural production of an Italy constantly in flux, looking at literature, music and the visual arts as expressions of social change: as reactions for or against the dominant culture.
+Particular attention will be given to major scandals that have characterized the history of Italy.
 We will also contextualize the Italian

 L’Italia spiegata ai ragazzi, A. Nicaso, Pignotti.
 Mondadori, 2011.

 I Segreti d’Italia, di Corrado Augias, Rizzoli, Milano, 2012, ISBN 17060820